RaindyHardian/NontonYTBareng/README.md

 # NontonYtBareng
-Web App to watch youtube videos remotely together
+Web App to watch youtube videos remotely together.

+(The demo can be seen in the demo folder)

+## Features
+- Remote Watching

+- Live Drawing